 How do you get to Waiheke Island from Auckland?

 From Devonport you’ll just need to take a quick 40-minute ferry to Waiheke Island, priced at $21 one-way for an adult.

 What is there to do on Waiheke island?

 The most popular tourist attractions on Waiheke island mostly span famous wineries, including Tantalus Estate, Man O’ War, Batch and Peacock Sky.

 What are the best new restaurants in Auckland?

 Some of the highest rated new restaurants in Auckland include Onemata, Esther, Ahi, and Onslow.

 What are the best hotels in Auckland?

-Some of the highest rated hotels in Auckland include QT Auckland, S/O Auckland, Sofitel Auckland Viaduct Harbour, Hotel Grand Windsor, and the Cordis by Langham.
+Some of the highest rated hotels in Auckland include QT Auckland, S/O Auckland, Sofitel Auckland Viaduct Harbour, Fable Auckland, and the Cordis by Langham.